TypedCMS/laravel-starter-kit/README.md

 like to support our efforts, simply use our packages, recommend them and contribute.

 If you need any help with your project, or require any custom development, please [get in touch](https://honeystone.com/contact-us).

+## Known issues

+- Commands are lacking tests - regression tests must be written in advance of any modification.

 ## Changelog